rikvermeulen/lightning/README.md

 ## Getting started

-To create an app using `lighting`, run any of the following three commands and answer the command prompt questions:
+[Recommended] To create an app using `lighting`, run any of the following three commands and answer the command prompt questions:

 ### npm